|

 Abstract:

-thrombocytopenic purpura in infants: associated factors, clinical features,
+immune thrombocytopenic purpura in infants: associated factors, clinical

 The natural course of acute

-the literature.
-A retrospective study of 17 consecutive patients <1?yr
+in the literature.
+A retrospective study of 17 consecutive patients

-of age admitted and treated for acute ITP between 1996 and 2005 was conducted.
+<1?yr of age admitted and treated for acute ITP between 1996 and

-We investigated their demographics, vaccination history, clinical features,
+2005 was conducted.
+We investigated their demographics, vaccination

-laboratory examinations, response to treatment and long-term outcome.
+history, clinical features, laboratory examinations, response to treatment

-multiple courses of treatment (3/17).
-None had progressed into chronic
+of treatment (3/17).
+None had progressed into chronic ITP.
+Seven

 one diphtheria-tetanus-acellular pertussis-inactivated